MicrosoftDocs/customer-voice/cv-docs/satisfaction-metrics.md

       ![Add satisfaction metrics details](media/metric-fields.png "Add satisfaction metrics details")

-5. To see questions from other surveys in the project that are also<!--Edit okay?
-I wasn't sure what this meant.--> mapped to the metric, expand the **Other questions using this metric** section.
+5. To see questions from other surveys in the project that are also mapped to the metric, expand the **Other questions using this metric** section.

 6. Select **Save**.